onedata/onedata-documentation/docs/user-guide/shares.md

 ![screen-description-markdown][]

-The description will be publicly available to users that can access the Share URL.
+The description will be visible to unauthenticated users that know the Share URL.

-![screen-share-public-description][]
+![screen-share-anonymous-description][]

 ::: tip NOTE
 Writing a Share description is recommended as it helps users understand